garrett361/transformers_notes/main.typ

 factor#footnote[This is exactly true in the $beta_1 arrow.r 0$ limit,
 using the
 #link("https://pytorch.org/docs/stable/generated/torch.optim.Adam.html")[`torch` parameterization]
-of Adam (which is the opposite of the usual regime).];, such that this replacement can be made in any expectation value while only inducing small errors (whose size we will not attempt to quantify).
+of Adam (which is the opposite of the usual regime).], such that this replacement can be made in any expectation value while only inducing small errors (whose size we will not attempt to quantify).